Course Description

 Course Outline

-▪ Architecture Overview for Existing UltraScale+ Users Introduces to users who are already familiar with the UltraScale+
+▪ Architecture Overview for Existing Users

-architectures the new and updated features found in the Versal devices.
-Also provides an overview of the Versal portfolio.
+devices.
+Also provides an overview of the Versal portfolio. {Lecture}

 ▪ Design Tool Flow